Growth and fluctuation in perturbed nonlinear Volterra equations: Deterministic Volterra Equations

-In the notation of \eqref{eq.volterra}, $M(t) = \int_0^t e^{-s}ds = 1 - e^{-t}$ and hence
+In the notation of \eqref{eq.volterra}, $m(t) = \int_0^t e^{-s}ds = 1 - e^{-t}$ and $\mu(\mathbb{R}^+)=1$.
+Hence

 We construct examples by choosing a solution $x$, up to asymptotic equivalence, and then using \eqref{example_1} to figure out how large the perturbation term, $H$, must have been to generate a solution of this size.
-We defer the calculations relevant to this section until Section \ref{sec_examples}.
-For simplicity we forego any mention of hypotheses of the form \eqref{gamma_H} in this section and concentrate on the special case $\gamma = H$ with $H$ positive. \begin{example} In this example we demonstrate that the limits in Theorem \ref{Thm.det.L.F} are not always equal to $1$ or $1+L_f(H)$ and furthermore that $L_f(H) \in (0,1]$ does not in general imply that $\lim_{t\to\infty}x(t)/H(t) = \infty$.
-Let $f(x) = x^\beta$, $\beta \in (0,1)$, so
+The calculations relevant to this section can be found in Appendix \ref{sec_examples}.
+For simplicity we forego any mention of hypotheses of the form \eqref{gamma_H} in this section and concentrate on the special case $\gamma = H$ with $H$ positive. \begin{example} The limits in Theorem \ref{Thm.det.L.F} are not always equal to $1$ or $1+L_f(H)$ and furthermore $L_f(H) \in (0,1]$ does not in general imply that $\lim_{t\to\infty}x(t)/H(t) = \infty$.
+If $f(x) = x^\beta$, $\beta \in (0,1)$, then